sds/mock_redis/README.md

 * `#config(:get|:set|:resetstat)` isn't done.
 They can just return canned values.

+## Compatibility

+As of version 0.8.2, Ruby 1.9.3 and above are supported.
+For older versions of Ruby, use 0.8.1 or older.

 ## Running the Tests

 If you want to work on this, you'll probably want to run the